South Carolina man finds his stolen dog dead along a highway

 NORTH CHARLESTON, S.C.
 (AP) — A man whose dog was stolen during a truck theft in South Carolina found his beloved pet’s body alongside a highway.

-Ben Brengle found the body of his 2-year-old yellow Labrador Retriever mix named Bella early Sunday, Charleston police spokesperson Karley Ash told WCSC-TV.
+Ben Brengle found the body of his 2-year-old yellow Labrador retriever mix named Bella early Sunday, Charleston police spokesperson Karley Ash told WCSC-TV.
 Her body was just blocks from the North Charleston store where she and Brengle’s truck were stolen days before Christmas.

 It was a cold and rainy day when Brengle left Bella in his truck with the engine running as he ran into a home improvement store to buy some lumber.
 By the time the contractor returned only minutes later, he said Bella and his truck were gone.